planningcenter/api-docs/source/includes/_resources.md

 where[resource_id] | _integer_ | query on a specific resource_id
 where[created_at] | _date_time_ | query on a specific created_at
 where[updated_at] | _date_time_ | query on a specific updated_at
-offset | _integer_ | get results from given offset
-per_page | _integer_ | how many records to return per page (min=1, max=100, default=25)
-order | created_at | prefix with a hyphen (-created_at) to reverse the order
+filter | future | filter using the named scope "future" filter | approved | filter using the named scope "approved" filter | pending | filter using the named scope "pending" filter | rejected | filter using the named scope "rejected" filter | rooms | filter using the named scope "rooms" filter | resources | filter using the named scope "resources" offset | _integer_ | get results from given offset per_page | _integer_ | how many records to return per page (min=1, max=100, default=25) order | created_at | prefix with a hyphen (-created_at) to reverse the order